Blueprint Domain Map and Study Priorities

 | Primary and Secondary Preventative Care | 19 | 12.7% | Risk factors, social determinants, diagnostics, medication education, community health |

-Priority does not mean memorizing the biggest domain only
+Priority does not mean studying only the biggest domain

-A weak anatomy base makes hyperacute and acute cases harder.
-If you cannot localize MCA, ACA, PCA, brainstem, or cerebellar patterns, you will struggle when a case asks whether a deficit pattern is expected, worsening, or inconsistent with the suspected lesion.
-Study anatomy as a bedside map: signs, complications, and expected nursing concerns.
+A weak anatomy base quietly raises the difficulty of every hyperacute and acute case.
+If you cannot localize middle cerebral artery (MCA), anterior cerebral artery (ACA), posterior cerebral artery (PCA), brainstem, or cerebellar patterns, you will struggle whenever a case asks whether a deficit is expected, worsening, or inconsistent with the suspected lesion.
+Study anatomy as a bedside map: each territory's signs, its likely complications, and the nursing concerns it raises.
+The 28 anatomy items are foundational fuel for the 84 hyperacute-plus-acute items.

-Hyperacute Care deserves the largest block of timed practice.
-The domain includes initial triage, focused assessment, diagnostic tests, treatment considerations, thrombolytic therapy, hemorrhagic and ischemic interventions, thrombectomy or surgical pathways, complication management, medication issues, quality metrics, and patient disposition.
-These items often combine clock time, last-known-well, blood glucose, imaging, anticoagulant history, blood pressure, and team activation.
+Hyperacute Care deserves the single largest block of timed practice.
+It spans initial triage, focused assessment, diagnostic imaging, treatment considerations, IV thrombolysis (alteplase or tenecteplase), hemorrhagic and ischemic interventions, mechanical thrombectomy or surgical pathways, complication management, medication issues, quality metrics (door-to-CT, door-to-needle), and patient disposition.
+These items frequently bundle clock time, last-known-well, blood glucose, imaging results, anticoagulant history, blood pressure thresholds, and team activation into one stem.

-Acute Care is equally weighted and often tests what happens after the emergency pathway begins.
-Expect neurologic monitoring, hemorrhagic and ischemic management, safety measures, swallowing, venous thromboembolism prevention, medications, psychosocial care, multidisciplinary planning, activities of daily living, therapeutic environment, education, and early rehabilitation or discharge planning.
+Acute Care is equally weighted and usually tests what happens once the emergency pathway is underway: neurologic monitoring, hemorrhagic and ischemic management, fall and injury safety, swallowing/dysphagia precautions, venous thromboembolism prevention, medications, psychosocial care, multidisciplinary planning, activities of daily living, the therapeutic environment, patient education, and early rehabilitation or discharge planning.

 Weekly allocation model

-A domain-weighted plan for 10 study hours per week might start with 3 hours hyperacute, 3 hours acute, 1.5 hours anatomy/pathophysiology, 1.25 hours post-acute, and 1.25 hours prevention.
-Adjust it using your miss log.
-If you are already strong in acute nursing but weak in prevention pharmacology, move time toward antiplatelet, anticoagulation, statin, blood pressure, diabetes, smoking cessation, sleep apnea, social determinants, and follow-up education.
+A domain-weighted plan for 10 study hours per week might begin with 3 hours hyperacute, 3 hours acute, 1.5 hours anatomy/pathophysiology, 1.25 hours post-acute, and 1.25 hours prevention, then flex according to your miss log.
+If you are already strong in acute bedside nursing but weak in prevention pharmacology, shift time toward antiplatelet and anticoagulation choices, statins, blood-pressure control, diabetes management, smoking cessation, obstructive sleep apnea, social determinants of health, and structured follow-up education.
+The plan should track the blueprint percentages as a floor, not pin every week to them rigidly.

 Remediation loop

 After every mixed set, write two labels beside each miss.
-The first label is the official domain.
+The first is the official domain.
 The second is the error type: content gap, wrong sequence, unsafe priority, missed contraindication, poor localization, scope problem, or discharge-planning gap.
-Review the smallest set of material that fixes the pattern, then test again with a mixed case block.
+Then review the smallest body of material that fixes the pattern, and retest with a fresh mixed-case block.
+This keeps remediation surgical rather than re-reading entire chapters you already know.

 Turning the map into a calendar

-Start each week with one large-domain goal and one smaller-domain goal.
-For example, pair thrombolytic and thrombectomy workflow with atrial fibrillation prevention teaching, or pair acute dysphagia safety with post-acute caregiver planning.
-This pairing prevents a common SCRN problem: doing many familiar inpatient questions while postponing discharge, rehabilitation, and prevention topics.
-By the final two weeks, most practice should be mixed.
-The real exam does not announce that the next stem is a prevention item or a post-acute item; you must identify the domain from the patient situation.
+Start each week with one large-domain goal and one smaller-domain goal — for example, pair thrombolytic-and-thrombectomy workflow with atrial-fibrillation prevention teaching, or pair acute dysphagia safety with post-acute caregiver planning.
+This pairing defeats a classic SCRN failure mode: grinding through many comfortable inpatient questions while postponing discharge, rehabilitation, and prevention topics.
+By the final two weeks, the bulk of practice should be mixed and untagged, because the real exam never announces that the next stem is a prevention or post-acute item — you must identify the domain from the patient situation itself.

-Which two SCRN domains have the largest official scored-item counts in the 2026 blueprint?
+Which two SCRN domains carry the largest scored-item counts in the blueprint?

 A candidate misses questions on atrial fibrillation education, antihypertensive adherence, and smoking cessation after discharge.
 Which domain should be prioritized?